Vitamin C: benefits, dosage, contraindications

 AMD ✪✪✪✪✪

-Supplementation with antioxidants including vitamins A (15 mg), C (500 mg), E (400 IU) combined with Zinc (80 mg) reduces the risk of vision loss by 27% and slows the progression of the disease in patients at high risk of developing age-related macular degeneration (AMD).
+Supplementation with antioxidants including vitamins A (15 mg), C (500 mg), E (400 IU) combined with zinc (80 mg) reduces the risk of vision loss by 27% and slows disease progression in patients at high risk of developing age-related macular degeneration (AMD).

 Posologie